u03n0/used-cars/README.md

 - - You can toggle your commission rate and expected profit margin.
 ### In Docker container
 - It should automatically direct you to the streamlit app
+- One model and Data already present.
+- You can run more models by opening another `terminal` session and running `sudo docker exec -it <docker_id> /bin/bash`.
+- From there, you can follow the steps from the section [Running models](#running-models)

 ## Available Models
 - `LinearRegression` via sklean as `src/lr_sklearn_pipeline.py`
 - `NeuralNetwork` via PyTorch (WIP)